 Instead we headed to a Cheese and wine bar recommended by my friend, before retiring for the evening to rest our weary legs!
-Boy do you walk a lot in New York!
+Boy do you walk a lot in 24 hours in New York!

-We barely scratched the service on everything available with the New York Pass with what we did, but it was still great fun and a fab way to see lots of the city’s best sites and save money too.
+We barely scratched the surface on everything available with the 24 hour New York Pass with what we did, but it was still great fun and a fab way to see lots of the city’s best sites and save money too.